iandiasgamerbr0202/Tower-of-Challenges/README.md

-<h1>Are You Ready?</h1>
+# Are You Ready?

-<i>Tower of Challenges</i> offers a captivating journey in the realm of roguelike RPGs.
+Tower of Challenges offers a captivating journey in the realm of roguelike RPGs.
 Set in a fantastical world devoid of magic, the game introduces an extra layer of complexity to unfolding adventures.
 As you embark on your journey, meticulous character crafting awaits, with choices spanning a diverse array of classes, skills, and attributes.

 The absence of magic doesn't dampen the excitement; instead, it introduces a unique set of challenges that demand strategic thinking and adaptability.
 In the Tower of Challenges, players face myriad obstacles, puzzles, and adversaries, each more formidable than the last.
 The lack of magical abilities requires reliance on skillful combat techniques, clever problem-solving, and resourceful decision-making.